-Computational Experiments for the Wildfire Application: The model (30) based on finite differences contains significantly more constraints and variables than does the second model (36) based on an FEM.
+Computational experiments for the wildfire application: The model (30) based on finite differences contains significantly more constraints and variables than does the second model (36) based on a FEM.
 Yet, this by no means can be seen as evidence that the second model can always be solved faster than the first one.
 To study the impact of the discretization resolutions p_x and p_t , we fixed all other parameters to the values given in Table 1.

-Snapshots and a link to the full video of a visualization of an optimal solution of this configuration can be found in Figure 3.
+Snapshots and a link to the full video of a visualization of an optimal solution of this configuration can be found in Fig. 3.